wp-plugins/fl3r-feelbox/readme.txt

 **Would you like a new icons style?**

-Unleash your imagination, and Suggest me the style of the icons you'd find in FL3R FeelBox.
+Unleash your imagination, and suggest me the style of the icons you'd find in FL3R FeelBox.
 You may find them in one of the new versions!

 **Donate**